-This report tables the draft Nobleton Area-specific Wastewater Development Charge Background Study and Bylaw and seeks Council approval of the proposed updated wastewater rates and timetable for enactment.
+This report tables the draft Nobleton Area-Specific Wastewater Development Charge Background Study and Bylaw.
+It seeks Council approval of the proposed wastewater rates and a timetable for enactment.

 3. Background

 The Nobleton Area has been subject to area-specific wastewater rates since 2006